Washington wolf census finds more packs, breeding pairs

 Wolves were nearly wiped out in Washington by the 1930s but started returning to the state from surrounding areas early this century.
 The animals have preyed on livestock, causing conflicts with ranchers.

+Gray wolves are no longer listed as an endangered species under federal protection in eastern Washington since federal wildlife officials revoked that status in 2011.
+They are still protected across the remainder of the state, but a pending proposal from the U.S. Fish and Wildlife Service would lift those remaining protections.

-The census numbers are compiled from state, tribal, and federal wildlife specialists based on aerial surveys, remote cameras, wolf tracks and signals from radio-collared wolves.
+The state’s census numbers were compiled from state, tribal, and federal wildlife specialists based on aerial surveys, remote cameras, wolf tracks and signals from radio-collared wolves.
 The count leads to estimates of the minimum numbers of wolves, because it is not possible to count every animal.

 Most of the packs live in Ferry, Stevens and Pend Oreille counties in the northeast corner of the state.
 But the census showed increasing numbers in Washington’s southeast corner and its north-central region.